Russian Ark: Background

 The narrator's guide, "the European", is based on the book by the French aristocrat Marquis de Custine, who visited Russia in 1839 and wrote La Russie en 1839, in which he depicted Russia in extremely unflattering terms.
 A few biographical elements from Custine's life are shown in the film.
 Like the European, the Marquis' mother was friends with the Italian sculptor Canova and he himself was very religious.
 Custine's book mocks Russian civilization as a thin veneer of Europe on an Asiatic soul.
 For Custine, Europe was "civilization" while Asia was "barbarism", and his placing of Russia as a part of Asia rather than Europe was meant to deny that Russians had any sort of civilization worthy of the name.
 Echoing this sentiment, the film's European comments that Russia is a theater and that the people he meets are actors.
 The Marquis's family fortune came from a porcelain works, hence the European's interest in the Sèvres porcelain waiting for the diplomatic reception.
 At the end of the film, which depicts the last imperial ball in 1913, the European appears to accept Russia as a European nation.

 In One Breath, a documentary about the making of Russian Ark, written and directed by Knut Elstermann, gives more insight into the single long shot tracking techniques and formidable organization behind the making of the film.

 Reception

 Box office

-The film was not a huge commercial success, though as an arthouse film it performed strongly in many territories.
-These include the UK, Japan, Korea, Argentina, and especially the US, where the film remains one of the most successful of both German and Russian movies of recent decades.

 Russian Ark is a German-Russian co-production.
 The film grossed $3,048,997 in the United States and Canada, with $5,641,171 internationally, for a worldwide total of $8,690,168.